Advertiser Disclosure

 Additionally, TSA PreCheck, TSA PreCheck through CLEAR, CLEAR, and CLEAR Concierge were all closed the day of my flight.

-I initially approached the regular entry point for the security screening line, but Federal Immigration and Customs Enforcement (ICE) agents were on-site directing passengers to the subway tunnel.
+I initially approached the regular entry point for the security screening line, but federal Immigration and Customs Enforcement (ICE) agents were on-site directing passengers to enter the line at ground level via the subway tunnel.
 Agents also noted that the line was moving quicker than posted times and maintained a presence throughout the queue.

 IAH Terminal A 032426 signage

-Terminal A passengers queued on the ground level first.
+Terminal A passengers started the queue on the ground level first.

 I entered the line just after 10 a.m., and it took about 15 minutes to snake my way from the ground level to the departures level.
 Shockingly, I made it through standard screening just 20 minutes later.
 Despite posted wait times of 250 minutes, the whole process took only about 35 minutes from start to finish.